AlignVid: Training-Free Attention Scaling for Semantic Fidelity in Text-Guided Image-to-Video Generation

-To this end, we revisit the attention mechanism from an energy-based lens, enabling precise attention entropy modulation to alleviate the identified visual dominance.
-Prior work~\citep{hong2024smoothed} shows that attention can be viewed as a gradient step that minimizes an underlying energy function.
-Motivated by this formulation and by our observation that pretrained TI2V models already exhibit a coarse foreground–background separation—distinguishing text-targeted semantic regions from background visual priors (the root of visual dominance).
-Building on this, we propose \textbf{AlignVid}, a training-free method for improving semantic alignment through minimal intervention.
-Specifically, AlignVid comprises two components: (i) \emph{Attention Scaling Modulation (ASM)}, which rescales query or key representations, flattening the energy landscape and yielding a more concentrated, lower-entropy attention distribution that amplifies the prominence of text tokens over visual priors. (ii) \emph{Guidance Scheduling (GS)}, which activates ASM selectively across transformer blocks and denoising steps to stabilize generation and mitigate visual-quality degradation.
+To this end, we revisit pretrained I2V models’ attention mechanism via an energy-based lens, enabling precise attention entropy modulation to alleviate the identified visual dominance.
+Prior work~\citep{hong2024smoothed} establishes attention as a gradient step minimizing an implicit energy function, laying a theoretical foundation for reshaping attention distributions.
+Complementing this, our observation shows pretrained models inherently achieve coarse foreground–background separation—distinguishing text-targeted semantic regions from background visual priors (the root of visual dominance).
+Building on this, we propose \textbf{AlignVid}, a training-free method for improving semantic fidelity through minimal intervention.
+Specifically, AlignVid comprises two components: (i) \emph{Attention Scaling Modulation (ASM)}, which rescales query or key representations to \textbf{sharpen the energy landscape}.
+This recalibration yields a more concentrated, lower-entropy attention distribution that amplifies the prominence of text tokens over visual priors. (ii) \emph{Guidance Scheduling (GS)}, which activates ASM selectively across transformer blocks and denoising steps to stabilize generation and mitigate visual-quality degradation.
 Unlike input-level perturbations such as blurring, which \emph{visibly corrupt} the reference image, AlignVid performs this attention reallocation entirely within the model, thereby providing a tunable semantic--quality trade-off without input-level corruption.

-To evaluate semantic negligence, we introduce \textbf{OmitI2V}, a benchmark focused on TI2V semantic adherence.
-It comprises 367 human-annotated samples across modification, addition, and deletion, and employs a VQA-based evaluation protocol for measuring semantic fidelity.
+To evaluate semantic fidelity, we introduce \textbf{OmitI2V} benchmark.
+It comprises 367 human-annotated samples across modification, addition, and deletion.

-Our main contributions can be summarized as: (i) \textbf{Problem analysis.} We formalize \emph{semantic negligence} in TI2V and empirically link it to \textit{visual dominance}.
-Through a pilot study, we demonstrate that attention concentration (lower entropy) is essential for liberating textual signals from visual redundancy. (ii) \textbf{Method—AlignVid.} We propose a training-free framework that modulates attention via \textit{ASM} and \textit{GS}.
-By \textbf{re-weighting the modal hierarchy} within the attention mechanism, AlignVid improves semantic alignment with negligible computational overhead and minimal aesthetic impact. (iii) \textbf{Benchmark—OmitI2V.} We curate a dedicated benchmark with 367 human-annotated cases spanning modification, addition, and deletion, and adopt a VQA-based protocol to assess semantic fidelity.
+Our main contributions can be summarized as: (i) \textbf{Problem Analysis.} We formalize \emph{semantic fidelity challenge} in TI2V and empirically link it to \textit{visual dominance}.
+Through a pilot study, we demonstrate that attention concentration (lower entropy) is essential for liberating textual signals from visual redundancy. (ii) \textbf{Method-AlignVid.} We propose a training-free framework that modulates attention via \textit{ASM} and \textit{GS}.
+By \textbf{re-weighting the modal hierarchy} within the attention mechanism, AlignVid improves semantic alignment with negligible computational overhead and minimal aesthetic impact. (iii) \textbf{Benchmark-OmitI2V.} We curate a benchmark with 367 human-annotated cases spanning modification, addition, and deletion scenarios.